Dealing with unexplained infertility can be incredibly challenging, especially because you don’t know the reason behind your struggles to conceive.

 What role does acupuncture play in treating unexplained infertility?

-After HSG, both groups got instructions to try up to three natural cycles or until pregnancy occurred.
+Following HSG, both groups were requested to try conceive naturally for up to cycles or until pregnancy occurred.
 All women were prescribed 10,000 IU of hCG to trigger ovulation.
 If not pregnant they underwent 1 – 3 cycles of controlled ovarian hyperstimulation (COH) and timed intercourse.

 The acupuncture group had acupuncture for 3 menstrual cycles additionally to prescribed treatments.